 "Whoa.
 What are you doing?"
 I ran up to him and pulled on his arm, trying to make him stop but he didn't even flinch.
 My strength was at a minimum of nothing as I realized no matter how hard I pulled on his arm it was useless and in no way did it slow him down.

 In seconds, my blinds were completely off the window and in his hands.
 "What—Why?"
 I breathed out and glanced up at my blindness window to the blinds in his hands before I meet his eyes again.

 "You owe me Maggot."
 He smirked, satisfied with himself.
 Without thought, I made a grab for the blinds which he hid quickly behind his back as if he expected me to reach for them.
 Not ready to give up, I leaped for the blinds, I wanted to get them from his greedy hands, and reach around him.
 I soon realized the huge mistake in that action as my face pressed up against Foster's chest at my attempt to grab the blinds.

 The heat of his chest stunned me, and I pushed away from him.
 Totally and completely done with this craziness, I held out my hand and silently demanded for the blinds back.

 "No," he said simply.

 "Well, as soon as I get my 'accident' you can have these back."
-He showed me my blinds, I quickly tried to grasp them, but he pulls them out of reach.

 "You can't be serious!
 What you're going to 'Peeping Tom' me now?
 That's so weird!"